The scholarship program for the School's Winter 2015 Woodworking Foundation Course is now open.

-This course is designed to provide a deep understanding of basic woodworking techniques with hand tools and traditional methods of working with wood.
-Please read the course description fully
+This 12-week intensive course runs from Monday, January 12th through Friday, April 3rd, 2015.
+Classes meet Monday through Friday, 8:30am - 5:00pm.
+The course is designed to provide a deep understanding of basic woodworking techniques with hand tools and traditional methods of working with wood.
+Please read the course description fully.

-The School is licensed as a Washington State Private Vocational School.
+The Port Townsend School of Woodworking is licensed as a Washington State Private Vocational School.
 We offer options to take this class vocationally or avocationally.

 The Scholarship Application Process and Conditions